Issuing Bank

 2. Placement of the securities

-- defining the target investor base;
+- Definition of the target investor base;

-- collecting investor orders ;
+- collection of investor orders ;

 3. Operational management over time